engineerturph/diethelper/README.md

 - Meal Page/ Adding recipes chosen to meal chosen  ✅
 - Meal Page/ Searching recipes from search recipe bar  ✅
 - Meal page/ Add added recipes inside meal page  ✅
-- Recipe page/ Edit recipe attributes while adding  (added except changing unit type)
+- Recipe page/ Edit recipe attributes while adding  (added except changing unit type)  ✅
 - Make new page that you can delete recipes you added
-- Add more jobs if needed
+- And project is over

 I will do later if necessary
 Wanting all nutritional values of recipe in a different page than getting with a form